 Why do Some TBI Patients Experience Personality Changes?

 A traumatic brain injury (TBI) can lead to many physical problems like impaired memory, frequent headaches, dizziness, and balance issues.
-However, TBI may also cause personality changes and this is something that many patients grapple with.

-In a more recent study published in the American Journal Health of Behavior, students active in sports who have experienced concussion showed a higher risk for depressive symptoms, self-harm, and poor mental health.
 Thus, a psychological evaluation following a TBI is essential to facilitate a better treatment plan for the patient.

-The Impact of TBI to the Brain
+The impact of TBI on the brain

-Scientists cannot pinpoint the exact reason why traumatic brain injuries can change one's personality.
-However, experts in neuro-rehab widely believe that TBI affects the intricate connections between the cerebral cortex and the limbic system.
+Experts in neuro-rehab widely believe that TBI affects the intricate connections between the cerebral cortex and the limbic system.
 The cerebral cortex helps the brain process memory, cognition, perception, and awareness.

 The limbic system, located below the cerebral cortex, is the center for brain functions like emotions and behaviors.

 Some experts in post-acute rehabilitation also believe that patients who experience TBI are already in an exceptionally stressful situation.
 People respond to any form of extreme trauma in the body differently.

-Some TBI survivors may end up doing or saying things they don’t mean while other patients become more emotional than they were before they suffered a TBI.
+Some TBI survivors may end up doing or saying things they don’t mean, while other patients become more emotional than they were before they suffered a TBI.

 Some patients present heightened aggression and quickly become frustrated and short-tempered.
 For others, the changes could be subtle and less significant.